-At the same time the Organiser collects and checks the competitor's music CD he should as well collect the related Music Summary Form that shall be appended to the competition information documents and sent back with the entry form (one Music Summary Form per Flight Music).
-While this form may be used to list all the music performed during the event for the Music Rights Collecting Agency, it should also be used to inform the spectators before this competitor's flights.
+At the same time that the Organiser collects and checks the competitor's music CD, he should locate the related Music Summary Form that was sent back with the entry form (one Music Summary Form per Flight Music) and which shall be appended to the competition information documents.
+While this form may be used to list all the music performed during the event for the Music Rights Collecting Agency, it should also be used to inform the spectators before the competitor's flights.